BytexGrid/NeatShift/wiki/FAQ.md

 ### Is it safe to use?
 Yes!
 NeatShift is:
 1. Open source - code can be reviewed
-2. Published through official GitHub releases
+2. Signed with Sigstore
 3. Creates restore points
 4. Doesn't collect data

 ### How can I verify the download?
-Always download from our official [GitHub Releases](https://github.com/BytexGrid/NeatShift/releases) page.
-See our [Security & Verification](Security-and-Verification) guide for more details.
+See our [Security & Verification](Security-and-Verification) guide for instructions on verifying Sigstore signatures.

 ## Support